 The Sir Alexander Fleming Centre in Kilmarnock is a day centre for adults with learning disabilities.
 They have a small, three-bed allotment which they share with a local Early Years centre.

 We sent them a mixed bundle of seeds for users to sow - vegetables to eat and wildflowers to help support nature.

 Iona Primary School in Argyll and Bute

 Iona Primary School has recently started a children's gardening group.
 They began by working in small groups to identify how to make the school grounds more friendly for insects, birds and butterflies.
 They've also organised a quiz to help the children learn about flowers, vegetables, soil and worms.

 We sent them a bundle of vegetable seeds and insect-friendly flower seeds.
 They plan to make a new flower bed, surrounded by a woven willow fence, and have already cleared a space for their new 'nature garden'.

 Fresh Community Wellness operates in a built-up part of Aberdeen, and aims to improve residents' mental health by bringing more colour and nature into the area.

 The charity is also keen to help the local community grow fresh fruit and vegetables of their own, and to create a children's vegetable patch.
 We sent them a mixed bundle of wildflower and vegetable seeds to support the brilliant work they're doing.

-Since Seeds of Hope Scotland got started in April 2020, we've managed to help 160 good causes in Scotland.
+Since Seeds of Hope Scotland got started in April 2020, we've managed to help dozens of good causes in Scotland.
 You can take a look at the full list here.

 Thank you so much to every single person who has placed an order with us, donated spare seeds, or helped spread the word about what we do.
 You're helping Scotland's communities grow 😊